 Dr Milisha Chotai completed her undergraduate dental degree at the world – renowned Karolinska Institute in Stockholm, Sweden in 2008.
 She has since completed multiple accredited post graduate training courses within the field of dental implantology.
 She has Masters of Science degree in Dental Implantology at the university of Bristol, for which she was awarded with a pass with distinction.

 Dr Milisha is experienced in the treatment planning, surgical placement and restoration as well as maintenance of dental implants.
-At 128 Harley Street Dental Suite, she only uses top of the range technology as well as Swiss manufactured materials.
+At 128 Harley Street Dental Suite in central London, she only uses top of the range technology as well as Swiss manufactured materials.
 These materials have long track records and will ensure long term predictable treatment outcomes for her patients

 What is the dental implant procedure?